Sepitus-exe/WKElementaryDark/README.md

 official Wanikani pages.
 It makes no changes to sections that user scripts may have added or modified.

-The authors have, however, created [additional stylesheets](./userscript-styles/) for popular scripts that don't support theming.
+We have, however, created [additional stylesheets](./userscript-styles/) for popular scripts that don't support theming.
 Feel free to contact the authors if you'd like to request any others.

 Currently, the following scripts are supported (click the installation links to install in stylus):